scalawithcats/scala-with-cats/src/pages/tagless-final/tagless-final.md

 Here we defined two controls:

 - `text`, which creates a text input where the user can enter any text that passes the validation rule; and
-- `choices`, which gives the user a choice of one of the given items.
+- `choice`, which gives the user a choice of one of the given items.

 Notice how our modeling decisions restrict our expressivity.
 For example, `text` can have a placeholder, which is displayed before the user enters input, but does not have a default value.
 Notice that we don't have any way to control the appearance of controls.
 This is deliberate; we are pushing that concern into the interpreters.